mark-archer/hostlang/README.md

     ;;; I'm a block comment ;;;
     ;* I'm also a block comment *;

-    "i'm a string and can have escaped characters like \n for newline"
+    "I'm a string and can have escaped characters like \n for newline"
     """ I'm a block string.
 I treat all characters literally so \n is not a newline""" 1          ; an int
     1.1        ; a float